ptahproject/ptahcrowd/docs/customize.rst

 New user content
 ----------------

-First of all CrowdUser is just :py:class:`ptah.cms.Content` object.
+First of all CrowdUser is just :py:class:`ptahcms.Content` object.
 So all you need if just create new content type and provide this information to ptah crowd provider.
 There is one restriction: